|

 When the lamp is first turned on, the current travels through the path

-the starter switch.
-This current then passes through the circuit heating
+starter switch.
+This current then passes through the circuit heating up the

-incandescent light bulbs).
-This boils off electrons from the metal
+light bulbs).
+This boils off electrons from the metal surface, sending them

-surface, sending them into the gas tube, ionizing the gas.
-The mercury vapor
+into the gas tube, ionizing the gas.
+The mercury vapor becomes "excited" and

 The Starter: